 Google tends to favor sites that publish unique and relevant content on a consistent basis.
 It’s also important to publish posts to help boost readership.

-To make sure that readers return to your blog, you’ll need to publish content regularly.
-When you offer new posts on a consistent schedule, your blog won’t go silent for long stretches of time, and your audience will be more likely to return.
+To make sure that readers return to your blog, you need to publish content regularly.
+When you offer posts on a consistent schedule, your blog won’t go silent for long stretches of time, and your audience is more likely to return.

 There’s no perfect publishing schedule.
-How often you publish will depend on your availability and your blog’s subject matter.
-Regardless, it’s a smart move to set a strict schedule for yourself and make sure you follow it.
+How often you publish will depend on your availability and your blog’s subject matter, but it’s a smart move to set a schedule for yourself and follow it.

 The good news is that there are tools you can use to help you stick to your schedule.
 One such solution is the Editorial Calendar plugin: